 The following provides a general overview of course requirements.
-Students are expected to carefully read and utilize the appropriate degree planner for full details and specific course and credit requirements.
+Students are expected to carefully read and utilize the appropriate degree planner for details and comprehensive requirements.
+Certain tracks and/or concentrations may require additional courses.

 Core Field Requirements

 Bible/Sacred Texts - minimum of 7-8 credits: